neuromorpher/neuromorphic_controller/README.md

 ### How am I learning this?

 Every neuron, synapse, and learning rule here is derived by hand and written from scratch.
 That means no libraries and no copy-pasted code.
 I use Claude as a Socratic tutor: it breaks the material into chapters, asks me to predict and derive before revealing anything, and generates study guides and exams that I actually sit down and take.
-My goal is to understand every line well enough to reproduce it from memor.
+My goal is to understand every line well enough to reproduce it from memory.
 These study guides and exams will be posted in this repository alongside the code.